cbc-faruhn/uBackend/README.md

 ### Configuration File

-The configuration is done in the JSON file config.json in the base directory.
-The basic structure is the following:
+The configuration is done in the **JSON** file config.json in the base directory.
+The basic structure is the following (remember JSON doesn't know comments, these are only there for explanation):

 ```javascript
 {